Sam Stockley

-Samuel Joshua Stockley (born 5 September 1977) is an English football coach and former professional player who is the academy manager at club Stoke City.
+Samuel Joshua Stockley (born 5 September 1977) is an English football coach and former professional player who is the U21 lead coach at club Stoke City.

 A youth player at Southampton, he made his name at Barnet in the late 1990s, where he was named Player of the Year in 2001.
 A short time at Oxford United was followed by four years with Colchester United between 2002 and 2006.
 After helping Colchester to win promotion out of League One in 2005–06, he then spent two seasons with Wycombe Wanderers before signing with Port Vale in May 2008.
 He announced his retirement as a professional player in November 2009.
 However, he returned to the game in 2010 with the Hungarian side Ferencvárosi TC before becoming a non-League player in England with Droylsden via Telford United in 2011.
 He spent 2011 at American club F.C.
 New York, before joining Carolina RailHawks a year later.
 Throughout his 17-year professional career, he made 583 appearances in all competitions, scoring six goals.

 Following his retirement, he spent seven years coaching youth players and girls in the United States.
 He returned to the United Kingdom in 2020 to coach at Llandudno before returning to the U.S. in 2021 as Sporting Director for Lexington SC.
 He returned to England to work as Stoke City's academy manager in July 2025.

 Playing career

 Barnet

 Stockley began his career as a trainee at Southampton but could not break into the first team.
 He moved to Third Division club Barnet during the 1996–97 season, making his debut under Terry Bullivant in a 3–0 defeat by Swansea City at Vetch Field on 14 January.
 He played 20 league games that season before making 49 appearances in league and cup in 1997–98.
 He continued to be an almost constant presence at Underhill under John Still in 1998–99 and 1999–2000, making 45 and 39 appearances respectively, and scoring his first league goal in a 3–1 win over Hull City at Boothferry Park on 24 April 2000.
 He played 52 games for new boss Tony Cottee in 2000–01, scoring his second senior goal on 19 August in a 3–3 home draw with Mansfield Town.
 He was also named the club's Player of the Year for 2001 and picked up the club's 'Most Improved Player' award.
-Having played 209 games for the "Bees", he was sold on to Oxford United for a fee of £150,000 in July 2001 after becoming dissatisfied with his wages at Barnet.
+Having played 209 games for the "Bees", he was sold to Oxford United for a fee of £150,000 in July 2001 after becoming dissatisfied with his wages at Barnet.